How to Analyze App and Game Subscriptions

 Screenshot from devtodev demo

-These reports alone are able to give you a thorough understanding of the state of subscriptions.
-You can create similar widgets by using funnels (or the Basic metrics/Custom events/SQL reports), add any of the widgets to a dashboard and keep track of the metrics of your choice.
+These reports alone can provide you with a thorough understanding of the state of subscriptions.
+You can create similar widgets using funnels (or the Basic metrics/Custom events/SQL reports), add any of the widgets to a dashboard, and keep track of the metrics of your choice.

 Structure

-Use this report to run an in-depth analysis of the structure of subscriptions purchased by your users and the income earned from them.
+Utilize this report for an in-depth analysis of the structure of subscriptions purchased by your users and the income earned from them.

 Subscriptions gross structure usd